demoleiwang/MyPick/Prompt/README.md

 <!-- omit in toc -->
 ## Contents

 Must-read papers on prompt-based tuning for pre-trained language models.
-The paper list is mainly mantained by [Ning Ding](https://github.com/ningding97) and [Shengding Hu](https://github.com/shengdinghu).
+The original github repo is mainly mantained by [Ning Ding](https://github.com/ningding97) and [Shengding Hu](https://github.com/shengdinghu).
 Watch this repository for the latest updates!

 - [PromptPapers](#promptpapers)
   - [Introduction](#introduction)